Union Pacific sued after firing rail worker on medical leave

 “We encourage eligible employees to use FMLA if they or their family member has a serious medical condition that qualifies under the law,” Tysver said.
 “We expect our employees to properly utilize this approved leave.
 If we learn that an employee is misusing FMLA, Union Pacific may take disciplinary action, as permitted under the law.”

 This whole situation might be less of a problem if employees had paid sick time, but the railroads have only started to address that concern in recent months through agreements giving some of their unions four days of paid sick time.
-But so far, most of the conductors and none of the engineers who work in locomotives — representing more than half of all rail workers — have received paid sick time deals.
+But so far, most of the conductors and all of the engineers who work in locomotives — representing more than half of all rail workers — still don’t have sick time.
 And those train crews have the most-demanding, unpredictable schedules.

 “I just don’t think it’s reasonable to have people on call 24-7, 365 days a year, including holidays and give them no sick days,” Thompson said.

-Note: This story has been updated to correct that most conductors have not, rather than have, received paid sick time leave.